10darts/documentation/overview/users.rst

 ------------

 You can import user files in CSV format delimited by commas.
-This process will only update existing users in 10darts platform that have an assigned ``client_data`` id and that matches the value given in the imported file.
+This process will only update existing users in  the 10darts platform that have an assigned ``client_data`` id and that match the values given in the imported file.

 The values in the file columns are: